c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 <sub>The conversion between strings and bytes here is performed explicitly in UTF-8 encoding.</sub>

-In the following article, only simplified codes for the echo servers are provided.
-A link to the complete codes for echo servers and clients is provided in the conclusion.
+Further only simplified codes for echo servers are provided.
+The link to the complete codes for echo servers and clients is provided in the conclusion.

 ### Blocking IO echo server